superlinear-ai/graphchain/README.md

 Wall time: 4.04 s
 ```

-The reason `graphchain.get` is faster than `dask.get` is because can load `df_b` and `df_d` from cache after `df_a` and `df_c` have been computed and cached.
+The reason `graphchain.get` is faster than `dask.get` is because it can load `df_b` and `df_d` from cache after `df_a` and `df_c` have been computed and cached.
 Note that graphchain will only cache the result of a computation if loading that computation from cache is estimated to be faster than simply running the computation.

 Running `graphchain.get` a second time to fetch `'result'` will be almost instant since this time the result itself is also available from cache: